UnusualFrog/StudyNotes/Systems Analysis 2/Test 1/Chapter 1.md

 - Use-case diagrams

 ## Summary
-- All systems development projects follow essentially the same process. called the Systems Development Life Cycle (SDLC)
+- All systems development projects follow essentially the same process called the Systems Development Life Cycle (SDLC)
 - Systems development methodologies are formalized approaches to implementing SDLCs
 - The systems analyst need a variety of skills and plays many different roles
 - Object-oriented systems differ from traditional systems